harshrawate/Task-Manager/README.md

 # Task-Manager
 Task-Manager
 A sleek and efficient web-based task management application to help you organize your tasks and boost productivity.
-This application allows users to create, edit, and track their daily tasks seamlessly.
+This application allows users to create, edit, and track their daily tasks seamlessly

 🙌 Acknowledgments
 This project is inspired by open-source contributions.
 Special thanks to the community for the guidance and support.